umer480/kubernetes/debug-container.md

 **--image=busybox** — The debug container image (you can use other images like ubuntu, debian, etc.).

-**--target=<container-name>** — This makes the debug container share the process namespace of the crashing container, so you can inspect things like environment variables, filesystems, etc.
+**--target=<container-name>** — This makes the debug container share the process namespace of the crashing container, so you can inspect things like process, filesystems, etc.